retrocomputacion/retrobbs/readme.md

 ---
 # 2 Configuration file

-*RetroBBS* uses a file named `config.ini` located in the root install directory, this file follows the standard INI format (accepts the extended value interpolation method as used by the configparse Python module):
+*RetroBBS* uses the standard INI format for its configuration file (accepts the extended value interpolation method as used by the configparse Python module), the default file is `config.ini`, located in the root install directory:

 ```ini
 [SECTION]
 key = value